shgandhi/s9115hga/hw/read/5/README.md

 ##Summary

-###(i) Reference: Kiran Lakhotia, Mark Harman, University College London and Nikolai Tillmann, Jonathan de Halleux, Microsoft Research, Springer, 2010.
-[FloPSy - Search-Based Floating Point Constraint Solving for Symbolic Execution](http://link.springer.com/chapter/10.1007%2F978-3-642-16573-3_11).
+###(i) Reference: Mark Harman and Phil McMinn, IEEE TRANSACTIONS ON SOFTWARE ENGINEERING, VOL. 36, NO. 2, MARCH/APRIL 2010.
+[A Theoretical and Empirical Study of Search-Based Testing: Local, Global, and Hybrid Search](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=5342440&tag=1).

 ###(ii) Keywords:
 * (ii1) **Search Based Software Testing:** In SBST, an optimization algorithm is guided by an objective function which is  defined in terms of a test adequacy criterion to generate test data.